 When I phoned in, I mentioned that I had a whiplash injury and that holding those positions for that duration, was just too risky.
 The friendly woman spoke to assured me it would not be a problem.
 I also told her I was a Kripalu teacher, who had had practiced Iyengar yoga for a couple of years.
 Her response was what I would expect from one classically certified teacher to another–it would be fine.
 Later, when they postponed the workshop a month without explanation, I suspected they needed headcount, and therefore, were willing to bend the rules.

 My next order of business, was to Approach the Guru.
-Mr. Bangera signaled me to sit down next to him (again, in such a way reserved for house pets in America) , also avoiding all eye contact.
+Mr. Bangera signaled me to sit down next to him (in such a way reserved for house pets in America) also avoiding all eye contact.
 I followed his cue and stared straight ahead into space, as if we were two toddlers in “parallel play” uncertain about how to interact.
 When I briefly explained my neck issues, he asked me if I knew how to do headstand with chairs.
 I did.
 I would Have the Guru’s Blessing to use the chairs.
-I should have been tipped off by lack of eye contact and aloofness that this wouldn’t be fun.

 After getting my boatload of props (Iyengar is sometimes called the ‘Furniture Yogi’), I claimed my spot.
 The woman next to me was nice enough, sharing that the instructor was ” a little hard on a gal in the earlier session.”
 Another neighbor chimed in, “you feel like you can’t do anything right.”
 Note that Iyengar teachers are known for being sticklers for alignment.
 I knew going in it would be a stark contrast to the training I did with Paul Grilley, a.k.a.
 “The Anatomy Yogi,” who refutes the Iyengar universal alignment ideal based on the premise that, as no two bodies are alike, no two poses should be completely alike–the antithesis to Iyengar.
 But, yoga is about “dancing between the opposites” with equanimity (nirodha).
 I thought it would be good for me–like studying accounting for my business degree.
 I thought it would take me out of my comfort zone.
 I was right.
 I learned later that Iyengar himself said only he can truly do “Iyengar” yoga.
 The extensive use of props is to help non-Iyengar bodies.
 However, I should have realized that my body was about the exact opposite of the “Iyengar” anatomical structure in every way (6-footer with 36″ inseam and short torso compared to short legs and long torsos.
 The Iyengar family also has large hip sockets set on the side of the pelvis vs. my small sockets set in a more forward position–no splits for me!).
 In addition, due to the harshness of Iyengar’s first “guru, ” Krishnamacharya, he tore his hamstrings on more than one occasion which led to a mindblowing level of flexibility.